Wash and pit the apricots.

 Pour into a large dish and let cool in the fridge.

-Once the compote is cold, put it in the freezer for 2 hours.
+Once the compote is very cold, put it in the freezer for 2 hours.

-After 2 hours, blend in a blender.
+After 2 hours, blend it in a blender.
 The mixture should be smooth and creamy.

 Pour back into the dish and return to the freezer.

-For the final step, pour into an airtight tin and return to the freezer overnight.
+In the last step, pour into an airtight container and return to the freezer until the next day.

-Remove the apricot sorbet about fifteen minutes before serving.
-This makes it easy to form balls or quenelles once the sorbet has softened slightly.
+Take the apricot sorbet out of the freezer about 15 minutes before serving.
+This will make it easier to scoop into nice balls or quenelles once it has slightly softened.